jgoerzen/covid19db/README.md

 This data is used by the [Kansas COVID-19 Charts project](https://github.com/jgoerzen/covid19ks) and perhaps others.

-# Copyright
+# Copyright and Acknowledgments

     This code is Copyright (c) 2019-2020 John Goerzen

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by